Tips and Tricks For HR Departments | HR Cloud Blog

 Employee recognition programs encourage good behavior and great work.
 When employees are recognized, they feel motivated to repeat their success.

-For example, if there is a reward for employees for problem-solving or innovation, that would facilitate their efforts and set examples for others in the team for long time.
+For example, if there is a reward for employees for problem-solving or innovation, that would facilitate their efforts and set examples for others in the team for a long time.

 1. It Boosts Self-Esteem